Thertzlor/Revenant/wiki/_Advanced_Lua_integration.md

 At this point all options and macros have been parsed, inheritance is resolved, polling has just started, but no macro has run yet, not even the `start` macro.

 >[!NOTE]
-If you do not plan on modifying Revenant's core functionalities your logic would probably better stored ina  Function Macro on the profile's *start* binding.
+If you do not plan on modifying Revenant's core functionalities your logic would probably better stored in a Function Macro on the profile's *start* binding.

 ## onInitHookAsync
 Async version of the `onInitHook`, for use in cases where the computation could take some time but we don't want to block the execution of any other macros.